Germanton, North Carolina

 Germanton is an unincorporated community and census-designated place (CDP) in Forsyth and Stokes counties in the U.S. state of North Carolina, primarily in Stokes County.
-As of the 2010 census it had a population of 827.
+As of the 2020 census, the community had a population of 790.

 It is located 13 mi south of the Stokes County seat of Danbury, on North Carolina State Highways 8 and 65 at an altitude of 662 ft.
 Downtown Winston-Salem is 13 mi to the south.
 Germanton was the county seat of Stokes County prior to Forsyth County being created from southern Stokes.
 Before the creation of Forsyth County, Germanton was centrally located within the Stokes County limits.